SciML/JumpProcesses.jl/docs/src/tutorials/discrete_stochastic_example.md

 ```

 Note, when using `ConstantRateJump`s, `MassActionJump`s, and bounded
-`VariableRateJump`s, the ODE derivative function `f(du, u, p, t)` should not
+`VariableRateJump`s, the ODE derivative function `f(du, u, p, t)` can modify
-modify any states in `du` that the corresponding jump rate functions depend on.
+any states in `du` that the corresponding jump rate functions depend on.
+Any
-However, the opposite where jumps modify the ODE variables is allowed.
+jump that depends on a continuous variable will trigger a recomputation of the
+derivative by setting `u_modified` to `true`.
+However, ensure that all bounds
+including continuous variables are also respected over `rateinverval`.
 If one
-needs to change a component of `u` in the ODE for which a rate function is
-dependent, then one must use a general `VariableRateJump` as described in the
+cannot ensure the bounds hold, then one must use a general `VariableRateJump`
-next section.
+as described in the next section.
+See the [next Section](@ref VariableRateJumpSect] for more details.

 ## [Adding a general VariableRateJump that Depends on a Continuously Evolving Variable](@id VariableRateJumpSect)